 Best Waffle Iron for Cooking Mochi Waffles

 We have a Belgian waffle iron in our house.
-We like it because it gives us big crevices for butter when making homemade waffles.
-Also, this mochi waffle recipe, helps also make big deep chewy pockets of dough and crispy edges.
+The big deep chewy pockets of dough and crispy edges are exactly what you want - soooo good!

 How to Cook Mochi Waffles

 Pour the mochi batter evenly into the preheated waffle iron.
 For Belgian-sized waffles, cook for 4 minutes.
-A smaller or regular-sized waffle iron will probably cook in about 3 minutes.
+A smaller or regular-sized waffle iron will cook in 3 minutes.

 - Fresh Fruit & Whipped Cream

-- Cooked fruits like sauteed bananas or stewed pears or fresh peach sauce
+- Cooked fruits like sauteed bananas or stewed pears or fresh peach compote

 - Chocolate chips & coconut flakes